szTheory/nagelfar-tcl-code-formatter/websrc/plugins.rst

  db eval {UPDATE tasks SET user = $u, initial = 320 WHERE rowid = $g}

-Nagelfar cannot know that rowid and name are existing variables and will giva an error.
+Nagelfar cannot know that rowid and name are existing variables and will give an error.
 A plugin can parse the SQL and provide this info.

-Similarily Nagelfar does not know that the SQL code can contain variable references.
+Similarly Nagelfar does not know that the SQL code can contain variable references.
 Checking those can also be done.

 .. code:: tcl